postrational/blog/source/_posts/2014-01-18-performance-testing-django-applications-with-the-grinder.markdown

 Another obstacle to overcome when running automated tests on Django are [anti cross-site request forgery tokens][django_csrf].
 These tokens are generated dynamically for every form and Django requires that they be submitted with every POST request.

 In the example test scenario we don't parse HTML forms, but instead rely on the fact that Django also sets a cookie with the CSRF token value.
-We fetch the cookie value (using the `get_csrf_token` function) and submit it as a field named `csrfmiddlewaretoken` in the POST data.
+We fetch the cookie value (using the `get_csrf_token` function) and submit it as a field named `csrfmiddlewaretoken` in POST data.

 ```python
 create_request(Test(1500, 'Post to form requiring login')).POST(HOST_URL + '/user/area/action', (